 Corporate Hippie Ghost Logos Still Suck

-Unfortunately, Ghostbusters 2 gets a little too caught up in its own glory following the exoneration of Doctors Venkman, Spengler, and Stantz, half-heartedly massaging the plot from the first movie into some feel-good nonsense involving “mood slime” and Dana Barrett’s gross, unnecessary baby.
+Unfortunately, Ghostbusters 2 gets too caught up in its own glory following the exoneration of Doctors Venkman, Spengler, and Stantz, half-heartedly massaging the plot from the first movie into some feel-good nonsense involving “mood slime” and Dana Barrett’s gross, unnecessary baby.
 The movie tries to distract you from its laziness, though, with various bits of eye candy including a souped up Ectomobile, a souped up Annie Potts, a Bobby Brown cameo, Slimer in a bus driver’s hat, the return of the Titanic, and Cheech Marin commenting on the return of the Titanic.
-Yet none of this silliness is as stupid or offensive to me as the prominence within the film of the Ghostbusters 2 logo, a.k.a.
+Yet none of this silliness is as stupid or offensive to me as the prominence within the film of the GB 2 logo, a.k.a.
 “Hippie Ghost Man Says ‘Peace, Love, Ectoplasm!'”

 As an advertising image I suppose it’s acceptable.
 I can even handle this goofy thing as the only indication at the top of the movie that we are, in fact, watching Ghostbusters 2.
 That the ghostbusters actually employ this dippy drawing as their new logo during the course of the film, however, sewing it onto their uniforms and glueing it to the Ectomobile’s doors…no, for this I could not suspend my disbelief.
 It implies that the characters are aware they’re living in a sequel.
 When Michael Jordan came out of retirement in 1995, he didn’t ask his fans and the press to call him “Michael Jordan 2.”
 That wouldn’t have made any sense.
 It would have made Michael look crazy.
 The ghostbusters are back in business, and they signify that with their old mascot holding up two fingers?